Hospital Bag Program

 Faith In Action Activity - A curriculum designed to accompany to collating of hospital bags.
 Suitable for mid - upper primary students.

-Bishop Columba Macbeth-Green - shares the importance of Hospital Bags for remote communities
+Bishop Columba Macbeth-Green shares the importance of Hospital Bags for remote communities

-Bishop Columba Macbeth green on the importance of Hospital Bags for Remote Communities
+Bishop Columba Macbeth Green on the importance of Hospital Bags for Remote Communities